fecgov/fecfile-validate/schema/README.md

 During the process of curating these original output files, each file is copied up to the ../schema directory where it is vetted and manually modified as needed.
-The original copy of each file is left in this directory for future reference.
+The original copy of each file is left in the backlog directory for future reference.